Margaret A. Murray, Chief Executive Officer

 In her past role as Project Manager, Robin led and supervised project teams in the design, development, execution, and evaluation of AARP conferences and events at the national and regional levels.

-Jeff Van Ness, Senior Communications Director
+Jeff Van Ness, Vice President for Communications

 Jeff is an experienced communications professional with more than 15 years’ experience in health care and communications.
-Jeff’s past roles include serving as Director of Communications for the National Committee for Quality Assurance and Vice President of Communications and Marketing at the Healthcare Distribution Management Association, a group representing pharmaceutical wholesale and specialty distributors.
+His past roles include serving as Director of Communications for the National Committee for Quality Assurance and Vice President of Communications and Marketing at the Healthcare Distribution Management Association, a group representing pharmaceutical wholesale and specialty distributors.
 His first job in Washington was working in enrollment at the Medicaid division of a Northern Virginia health plan.
 He holds degrees in English and biology from the University of Virginia.